-You might look at your phone to see what the air temperature is before you head out on a walk with your dog, but air temperature is not a good indicator of surface temperature.
-What seems like a nice comfortable stroll, might actually be agonizing for you dog.
+You might look at your phone to see what the air temperature is before you head out on a walk with your dog, but the air temperature is not a good indicator of surface temperature.
+What seems like a nice comfortable stroll, might actually be agonizing for your dog.

 Sidewalks, asphalt, sand and dirt all heat up significantly as the sun pounds down on them.
 Most especially asphalt, which unfortunately many walking paths are made of.

 In the fall, winter and early spring, it can nice to have the ground a little warmer than the air, but in the summer, it can be a recipe for disaster.
 Time of day makes a difference in ground temperature.
 Late in the afternoon, the ground is much warmer than first thing in the morning.
 Also, as we get deeper into summer, the ground holds all of the heat from previous days and never gets a chance to truly cool down, so it stays warm and gets warmer faster.